Defining-Our-Research-Methodology-DORy/3D-Microscopy-Metadata-Standards-3D-MMS/README.md

 Input files should be placed in the directory `json_schemas/input_files`.

-## BRAIN Image Data Input
+## Data Input in Excel Format
-To add BRAIN image data, use the following steps:
+To add microscopy metadata, use the following steps:
 - navigate to `json_schemas/input_files`
 - make a copy of the Excel file `microscopy_metadata_entry_template.xlsm` and rename to something else (suggested `microscopy_metadata_entry.xlsm`)
 - change the `input_excel_file` parameter above to this new name